 Eric Swalwell was born in 1980 and is currently serving as the U.S. Representative for California’s 15th Congressional District.
-On July 8, 2019, Rep. Swalwell announced he is dropping out of the 2020 Presidential race.
+On July 8, 2019, Rep. Swalwell announced he was dropping out of the 2020 Presidential race.
 He is running for reelection for his House seat in 2020.

 Swalwell was elected to the U.S House of Representatives in 2012, after defeating in the Democratic primary incumbent Pete Stark, who had held the office since 1973.
 Swalwell was reelected in 2014, 2016, and in 2018.
 In 2016, Democratic leader elevated Swalwell to Co-Chair of the Democratic Steering and Policy Committee, which sets the Democratic policy agenda in the House.
 Before running for the House seat, Swalwell was a member of the City Council of Dublin, California.
 A law graduate, he also worked as a deputy District Attorney for Alameda County.